 In general, European regulated investors are restricted under the CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency ("CRA") established in the E.U. or in the United Kingdom ("UK") and registered under the CRA Regulation (and such registration has not been withdrawn or suspended).
 Such general restriction will also apply in the case of credit ratings issued by non-E.U. or non-UK credit rating agencies, unless the relevant credit ratings are endorsed by an E.U. or UK registered CRA or the relevant non-E.U. or non-UK rating agency is certified in accordance with the CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended).
-If the status of the rating agency rating the Notes changes, European or UK regulated investors may no longer be able to use the rating for regulatory purposes and the Notes may have a different regulatory treatment.
-This may result in European or UK regulated investors selling the Notes which may impact the value of the Notes and any secondary market.
-The list of registered and certified rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation is not conclusive evidence of the status of the relevant rating agency included in such list, as there may be delays between certain supervisory measures being taken against a relevant rating agency and the publication of the updated ESMA list.
-Certain information with respect to the credit rating agencies and ratings is set out on the cover of this Base Prospectus.
+If the status of the rating agency rating the Notes changes, European or UK regulated investors may no longer be able to use the rating for regulatory purposes and the Notes which may impact the value of the Notes and any secondary market.
+The list of registered and certified rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation is not conclusive evidence of the status of the relevant rating agency and the publication of the updated ESMA list.
+Certain information with respect to the credit rating agency and ratings is set out on the cover of this Base Prospectus.